 As you approach the entrance to Axon’s new Seattle office, it feels like you’re walking into a spaceship meant for a Star Wars movie — and that’s exactly the feeling the company was going for.
 Gateway custom built the entry door system in order to create the blast door "portal" entry.
 The conference rooms are named after famous technologists and innovators, as well as futuristic pods for employees to do work in.
 Private One on One seating pods were created with curved walls.
-The breakroom island is made of curved corian and LED lighting to recreate the console from the Enterprise.
+The breakroom island uses curved Corian and LED lighting to recreate the console from the Enterprise.

-Gateway worked with Taser Security on the access system utilizing Iris Scanners and digital receptionist. and the architect also needed to work together in developing a viable plan for the next 50 employees anticipated to join the company in the next 12-18 months.
+Gateway worked with Taser Security on the access system utilizing iris scanners and a digital receptionist.
+The design team and Gateway worked together in developing a viable growth plan for the anticipated 50 new employees expected to join the company in the next 12-18 months.

 “You may have noticed the slightly dramatic portal,” said Taser founder and CEO Rick Smith.
 “We want our employees everyday to think that’s a portal to the future — one we are creating here.”